Select options you want to filter

 Freestanding Gas Ranges | 30", 36" & 48"

 The PLSR GG all-gas ranges are built for cooks who want a single fuel source and maximum simplicity without sacrificing professional performance.
-Gas burners up to 20,000 BTU deliver the immediate, responsive heat control that makes everyday cooking feel intuitive — from a rapid boil to a delicate low simmer.
+Our stainless steel gas range burners up to 20,000 BTU deliver the immediate, responsive heat control that makes everyday cooking feel intuitive — from a rapid boil to a delicate low simmer.
 Below, a gas convection oven circulates heat through the cavity for even cooking on every rack.
 The GG lineup runs 30", 36", and 48" wide in stainless steel, matte black, and glossy white, and requires only a standard 120V electrical connection alongside your existing gas line.

 One Fuel Source.
 Professional Results.
 Simple Installation.

-The PLSR GG all-gas configuration is the most straightforward path to professional cooking performance.
+The PLSR GG all-gas configuration is the most straightforward path to professional cooking performance on a freestanding gas range.
 Gas on the cooktop, gas in the oven, and a standard 120V household outlet for ignition and lighting — no 240V electrical upgrade, no second fuel source, no added installation complexity.

 On the cooktop, sealed gas burners with simmer function cover the full range of cooking needs.
 Gas convection ovens produce moist, ambient heat that many cooks prefer for roasting meats, braising, and artisan bread baking.
-The moisture in gas oven heat promotes better crust development on breads and keeps roasts juicy — a characteristic that professional and home bakers have valued for decades.
+The moisture in gas oven heat promotes better crust development on breads and keeps roasts juicy — a characteristic that defines a professional gas range and that home bakers have valued for decades.

 Three Sizes, One Simple Installation